 The primary investment objective for assets backing reserves is to seek to generate income, preserve capital, and match cash flows to the liability profile.
 The goal for assets in the surplus account is to optimize risk-adjusted return with acceptable level of volatility while maintaining sufficient liquidity for adverse scenarios.

-The table below summarizes the Company's investment income and realized losses by asset class generated for the financial year ending December 31, 2023:
+The table below summarizes the Company's net investment income by asset class generated for the financial year ending December 31, 2024: